 faculty lined the path around Akin Common with their cameras in hand, ready to snap the perfect Halloween picture of their children.

 The Hackley Community looks forward to the iconic Halloween Parade every year.
-The Halloween Parade allows Lower School students to show off their Halloween spirit and display fun, unique, and spooky costumes.
+The Halloween Parade allows lower school students to show off their Halloween spirit and display fun, unique, and spooky costumes.

 Lower school students, suited up in their Halloween outfits and rocking big smiles, walk the path around Akin Common.
 Middle and upper school students, whose teachers have made an exception and dismissed them from class, cheer the lower schoolers on as they pass by.
 Every Hackley student is allowed to dress down, welcoming the opportunity for all students to wear a costume and get into the Halloween spirit, regardless of their ability to attend the parade.